jrhamilton/bc_sales/README.md

 This project is based on the 1 million Bandcamp sales dataset.

-## UPDATED README
-This README is the updated version for bcsales.
-This should be easier to read.
-I didn't know that we could update README and re-submit until the deadline.
-    - Contact me in Slack @ 'Jason H' if you have any questions.

 ### Goals
 Goals of the project are to find:
 - The total sales in each country.